Dasomiiii/dasomi/README.md

-A tailor-made static site generator for my website: [https://dasomi.neocities.org](Dasomi).
+A tailor-made static site generator CLI for my website: [https://dasomi.neocities.org](Dasomi).

-# Usage
+# How to use

+Create a folder and put all your resource files there, like images, fonts, stylesheets and post files.